Homeschooling Houston Where Do I Begin and Do I Want To?

 All that being said you do need to start somewhere and the place I usually recommend to start with is Easy Peasy All-In-One Homeschool.
 I am not an affiliate (it’s FREE) but it is a really good place to start because it is comprehensive, it does include religion but it is extremely easy to strip out, and, as I mentioned, it is completely FREE.
 Currently, it goes through middle school.
 If you feel like you need to do something this is a good place to start.

-Next, I would suggest visiting The Homeschool Store.
+Next, I would suggest visiting The Homeschool Store (another Homeschool Bookstore has opened in Stafford as well).
 Here you can actually lay your hands on curriculum.
 It has a small play area in the store so feel free to bring your kids.
 If you are already researching options online then bring some printouts because there is absolutely no cell phone service in the building.

 Once you’ve got a good idea for who you are and what your kids are like as students then I would say reach out and start looking for your homeschool tribe.
 There are a lot of options for groups, classes, and co-ops but if you don’t know what you can handle these may actually make your week harder instead of easier.